Tom Dempsey recommends the following camera gear for on-the-go photographers:

 MONITOR: ASUS PA328Q 32″ 16:9 4K/UHD IPS Monitor, nicely precalibrated at the factory, has served me well since 2017.

-RECOMMENDED ACCESSORIES
+RECOMMENDED CAMERA ACCESSORIES

 - Buy extra Wasabi Power brand batteries for a variety of camera models (from Blue Nook / Amazon.com).

 - SanDisk Extreme PRO 128GB UHS-I/U3 SDXC Flash Memory Card (Amazon) fits weeks of shooting, great for 4K video.
-Or cheaper: SanDisk 16GB Extreme SDHC Memory Card.
+Or cheaper: SanDisk 16GB Extreme SDHC Memory Card

 - Mount a circular polarizing filter (B+W brand at Amazon) only to remove reflections or haze, or to contrast clouds with polarized sky.
-Don’t forget to immediately take it off for all other conditions, as it can block 1-1.5 stops of light.
+Don’t forget to immediately take it off for all other conditions, as it can block 1-1.5 stops (doublings) of light.

 - Spider Holster – Spider X Backpacker Kit for midsize cameras — “Self Locking, quick draw access to your camera on the go from any belt or backpack strap!”

-- 2x Cactus Wireless Flash Transceiver Duo triggers your flash or camera wirelessly at distances up to 328 feet.
+triggers your flash or camera wirelessly at distances up to 328 feet.

-- Slik “Sprint Pro II GM” Tripod has a built-in quick-change plate, good for small cameras.
+has a built-in quick-change plate, good for small cameras.

 RECOMMENDED SOFTWARE